atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 bouquet and the complexion of the
 Lady to whom he addressed .himself.
 5,.
-“Thus situated - could not get
+Thus situated - could not get
-“in a word : Lady Lumley, herself, wais equally taken up in adjiisting a dispute, ‘which had happened the evening before
+in a word : Lady Lumley, herself, wais equally taken up in adjiisting a dispute, ‘which had happened the evening before
 « «
 f ✓. ^